 Are people really booking trips with AI in 2025?

 Yes, especially at the planning stage.
 Many travellers now use AI to build the draft before booking on airline, hotel, or OTA platforms.
+The main shift is that AI is taking over the comparison and structuring work that used to require long browsing sessions, not that it is replacing the final booking platform outright.

 Is AI travel planning accurate enough to trust fully?

 No. It is useful for structure and comparison, but critical details such as visa rules and fare conditions still need manual checking.
+A polished answer can still be wrong in the exact place that costs money or creates border friction.
+That is why verification stays essential even when the draft looks convincing.

 What is the best use case for AI in travel planning?